ryansilvap/python-resize-pictures/README.md

 I built the initial script **from scratch**, applying only what I knew at the time.
 The focus was on **making it work**, even if the structure was simple and not fully optimized.

 ### 🔄 Refactored version (with best practices)
-Later, I reviewed the code and refactored it with **best practices**, such as:
+Later, I reviewed the code and refactored it with best practices, supported by AI-assisted feedback to refine structure and maintainability.
+The improvements included:
 - Centralized configuration function
 - Logging system (console + `.log` file)
 - Error handling with `try/except`